 - Decorative lighting

-Like very warm white, warm white temperatures are calming, inviting, and relaxing.
+Like very warm white, warm and warm white temperatures are calming, inviting, and relaxing.
 Because of their similar colour tone, there is some overlap in their applications.

 Warm white lighting can also be used in: